 Pests and diseases

-For easy overall control, most pests and diseases which attack Fuchsias can be controlled with a mixture of Gild and Spraying Oil.
+For easy overall control, most pests and diseases which attack Fuchsias can be controlled with Nature’s Way Citrus, Vegie & Ornamental Insect Spray.
 Simply include fuchsias in your general rose spraying routine.

 This ‘How To’ Guide has been produced to provide basic information and our experienced staff are available to answer any questions that you may have.
 Because this guide is of a general nature, neither Palmers nor its staff are responsible for the application of the information, as the contents may need to be modified for individual projects and site applications.